pkiel/notebook/_posts/2023-08-09-matPowerAnalysis.md

 incorporate the aquarium as a random effect, which will be compared against the fixed effects model.
-Ideally, there is no statistical advantage gained from the mixed effects model (as judged by AIC) since the two aquaria will have equal treatment conditions should thus exhibit the same growth patterns.
-Nevertheless, incorporating this mixed effects model will improve the statistical power compared to a normal fixed-effects ANOVA.
+Ideally, there is no statistical advantage gained from the mixed effects model (as judged by AIC) since the two aquaria will have equal treatment conditions and should thus exhibit the same growth patterns.
+Nevertheless, incorporating this mixed effects model will likely improve the statistical power compared to a normal fixed-effects ANOVA if the standard deviation is greater than what was estimated above.

 # Mixed Effects Power